MichalSmieszek/Czolgi/README.md

 -And more :) <br /> <br />
 Moreover:<br />
 -Adding new things by procedures and views. <br />
 -19 triggers respond for database logic (for example: Player cannot play tank, which player hasn't.
-Player cannot have more than 6 tanks ; Player cannot buy a tank, if he hasn't enough money. ).<br />
+Player cannot have more than 6 tanks.
+Player cannot buy a tank, if he hasn't enough money. ).<br />
 -Function(stats).